§ Verifiable Public Registry v2 Specification

 That’s the purpose of Verifiable Trust.
 The concept of Verifiable Trust is specified in the Verifiable Trust spec.

-This specification deals with the Verifiable Public Registry (VPR), part of the Verifiable Trust concept.
+This specification deals with the Verifiable Public Registry (VPR), a decentralized registry of registries, part of the Verifiable Trust concept.

 § About this Document